-June 27, 2019, was an important day for British rap: it was the unveiling of a new K-Trap, the unmasking of a rapper who—since his debut in 2016—had been brazenly wearing balaclavas due to not wanting none of the fame, nor the “baitness”, that came with the job.
-No face, no case, was fully in motion.
+June 27, 2019, was an important day for British rap.
+It was the unveiling of the new K-Trap, the unmasking of a rapper who, since his debut in 2016, had been donning balaclavas due to wanting none of the fame, nor the “baitness”, that came with the job (no face, no case, was fully in motion).

-Twenty years after the world was introduced to the metal mask of MF Doom—the London-born, globally-revered hip-hop legend—the mid-2010s saw a new wave of masked emcees rise up from London’s inner city, whose harsh realities on wax have been a major point of contention.
-The UK drill scene—inspired heavily by Chicago’s “Chiraq” sound of the early 2010s, but one unique to its London-centric stomping ground—is a movement that South London-repping K-Trap feels proud to have come up in, but having been one of its leading torch-bearers (alongside Headie One), it’s now time, he feels, to explore the next chapter of his career.
+Twenty years after the world was introduced to the metal mask of MF DOOM—the London-born, globally-revered hip-hop legend—the mid-2010s saw a new wave of masked rappers rise up from London’s inner city, whose harsh realities on wax have been a major point of contention.
+The UK drill scene—inspired heavily by Chicago’s “Chiraq” sound of the early 2010s, but one unique to its London-centric stomping ground—is a movement that South London’s K-Trap feels proud to have come up in, but having been one of its leading torch-bearers (alongside Headie One), he feels it’s now time to explore the next stage of his career.